tlively/learn-gfx-hal/book/src/02_clear_the_window.md

   stuff.
 We'll be using just color for now, so we check for that.

 With that all done, we make the SwapchainConfig and then we use the Device to build a Swapchain and Backbuffer pair.
-This is a very vertical portion, but not too much is actually happening.
+This is a very vertical portion of code, but not too much is actually happening.

 ```rust
 let (swapchain, extent, backbuffer, format, frames_in_flight) = {